plieb/OBAW-0x0008-Github/README.md

 ## Step 3: Get your Recast bot

 1. Make sure you are logged in to your [Recast.AI account](https://recast.ai/)
-1. Follow this link [Meetup Bot](https://recast.ai/pe/obaw-0x0007-meetup/learn) and fork the bot to your account
+1. Follow this link [Github Bot](https://recast.ai/pe/obaw-0x0008-github/learn) and fork the bot to your account
 1. Copy paste your `bot request access token` in the **Config Variables** section of your Heroku app to `RE_BOT_TOKEN`

 ## Step 4: Get your Recast bot

-1. Make sure you are logged in to your [Meetup account](https://www.meetup.com/)
+1. Make sure you are logged in to your [Github account](https://github.com/)
-1. Follow this link [Meetup API](https://secure.meetup.com/meetup_api/key/) and get your API key
+1. Follow this link [Github Tokens](https://github.com/settings/tokens) and generate an access token
-1. Paste your `API Key` in the **Config Variables** section of your Heroku app to `MEETUP_API_KEY`
+1. Paste your `Access Token` in the **Config Variables** section of your Heroku app to `GITHUB_PERSONAL_ACCESS_TOKEN`

 ## Author